 Last year, tickets to their July 3rd fireworks pool party at the Elation pool (on the 8th floor), cost $30 plus tax, (so $32.70 total per person I believe).

 Tickets for the higher-up and more exclusive Radius Pool on the 25th level ran at $65.40 each (after tax).
 Tickets to the Radius Rooftop Pool and Wet Lounge (as they call it), included free drinks from 6 p.m. to 7 p.m.
 This party was for adults only and was limited to 200 guests.

 On the non-pool party side, in 2016 they also had tickets to get to their levels 108 and 109.
 This level names are misleading in that they are actually the levels at the very top of the Stratosphere.
 Level 109, in fact, is the high observation deck which is perched 866 feet above the Las Vegas Strip down below.

 July 3rd tickets to the Stratosphere’s Level 107 Lounge last year also cost $29.99.

 New Year’s Eve Fireworks on the Las Vegas Strip

 Each New Year’s Eve, over 300,000 revelers crowd the Strip to party and watch the fireworks display.
-This year, city official expect 330,000 people to welcome in 2017 on the Strip.
-The city is spending $500,000 on their NYE’s fireworks show this year.
+To welcome in 2017, city official estimated that 330,000 watched the NYE fireworks on Las Vegas Strip.
+The city spent $500,000 on their NYE’s fireworks show this year.

 Traditionally, seven different casinos on the Las Vegas Strip have participated in a coordinated December 31st fireworks show.